Master of Policy and Governance

 - Advanced academic principles are investigated through applied tasks such as case studies and field trips.

 - In collaboration with strategic partners, a panel of experts from outside the university will provide real-world informed mentoring of participants.
-Mentors will come from organisations such as the New Zealand Parliament and Business Trust, Local Government New Zealand, the Department of Prime Minister and Cabinet, NZ Treasury, the McGuinness Institute NZ and the Taiwan Foundation for Democracy.
+Mentors will come from organisations such as the New Zealand Parliament and Business Trust, Local Government New Zealand, the Department of Prime Minister and Cabinet, NZ Treasury, and the McGuinness Institute NZ.

 - UC's Department of Political Science and International Relations has attained national and international visibility for the strength of its teaching and academic research.